World

 First to Do It

 A popular category of prop bets is to try to predict which team will be the first to accomplish a task.
-The most common prop is First team to score a touchdown.
-There’s also first team to score (in any manner), first to call time out, first to be flagged for a penalty and first to throw a replay challenge flag.
-Some of these props require knowing the tendencies of teams and coaches, but there is always a great deal of luck involved as well.
-You can also bet on the first team to reach various scoring milestones (first to 10 points, 15 points, 20, 25, etc.)
+The most common prop is which team will be the first team to score a touchdown.
+There’s also the first team to score (in any manner), first to call time out, first to be flagged for a penalty and first to throw a replay challenge flag available with this type of prop bet.

 Last to Do It